TJCSec/website/writeups/angstrom-2021/pickle.md

     raise pickle.UnpicklingError(f"HACKING DETECTED")
 ```

 Basically, we can *only* access `db.User` and nothing else.
-The web server is peculiar:
+In addition, web server is quite peculiar:

 ```python
 @app.route('/', methods=['GET', 'POST'])